-Taft’s Intellectual Property Litigation practice is honored in the ninth edition of “IAM Patent 1000 – The World’s Leading Patent Professionals,” with a bronze band for litigation in Illinois.
-Pharmaceutical and Life Sciences Litigation practice chair Stephen Auten and partner Richard Ruzich are also recognized as Leading Patent Practitioners.
+Taft’s Intellectual Property Litigation practice is honored in the 10th edition of “IAM Patent 1000 – The World’s Leading Patent Professionals,” with a bronze band for litigation in Illinois.
+Pharmaceutical and Life Sciences Litigation practice chair Stephen Auten and partner Richard Ruzich are both recognized in the silver band for Individuals: litigation.
 The guide is published annually by Intellectual Asset Management (IAM) magazine.

 Ruzich is an internationally recognized patent attorney who focuses on complex patent litigation, representing generic pharmaceutical companies in ANDA litigation under the Hatch-Waxman statutory framework.
 An accomplished trial and appellate advocate, registered patent attorney and frequent lecturer and author, he is known worldwide for his legal work on behalf of his generic clients, including biosimilar sponsors.
 His experience covers the entire lifecycle spectrum from product selection, Paragraph IV development and through to market entry, including at-risk launches.